 Erin Chiou, PhD candidate

-Erin's research focuses on understanding how interruptions impact cooperation in human-machine systems.
+Erin's research focuses on human-automation interaction and the role of cooperation in system resilience.
 Her broader interests include trust in technology, device design, and the impact of technology in healthcare related work systems.

 Patricia Ferrara, PhD candidate

 Pat investigates worker interaction with automation in radically changing work systems with particular focus on industrially developing regions.
 She is creating a model linking technology adoption to organizational change that will guide in learning interventions and she will apply the model to poultry growers in an integrated production system in the north of Mozambique.

 Lo’s research focuses on data visualization and interface design of mobile health applications to facilitate more effective information processing, support decision making and improve overall health management among users.
 She is interested in general applications of cognitive engineering, human computer interaction and statistical analysis techniques to system design.

 Ja Young is interested in investigating how people interleave multiple tasks, and how interface design can help efficient interaction between the system and the user.
 She is currently using symbolic structures and algorithmic matching processes to develop a computational model of drivers' strategic task switching behaviors.

 Rashmi Payyanadan, PhD candidate